c17hawke/DVC_NLP_Project/docs/featurization.md

 ### Step 04- Apply TFIDF

-### Step 05- Apply same steps for test data as well other than the fit method
+### Step 05- Apply same steps for test data but without the fit method

 ### Step 06- Save the data in form of pkl object